 To learn more about the music featured in Revolution (and its inpiration and the story) be sure to visit Jennifer Donnelly’s website to view her playlist for the book.

-Possible Pairings: The Blue Girl by Charles De Lint, A Tale of Two Cities by Charles Dickens, The Lost by Sarah Beth Durst, Incarceron by Catherine Fisher, Scarlet by A. C. Gaughen, The Girl from Everywhere by Heidi Heilig, Tamar by Mal Peet, The Caged Graves by Dianne K. Salerni, The Archived by Victoria Schwab, The Invention of Hugo Cabret by Brian Selznick, The Book of Blood and Shadow by Robin Wasserman, Extraordinary by Nancy Werlin
+Possible Pairings: One Great Lie by Deb Caletti, The Blue Girl by Charles De Lint, A Tale of Two Cities by Charles Dickens, The Lost by Sarah Beth Durst, Incarceron by Catherine Fisher, Scarlet by A. C. Gaughen, The Girl from Everywhere by Heidi Heilig, Tamar by Mal Peet, The Caged Graves by Dianne K. Salerni, The Archived by Victoria Schwab, The Invention of Hugo Cabret by Brian Selznick, The Book of Blood and Shadow by Robin Wasserman, Extraordinary by Nancy Werlin